andrewdc/adc/pages/articles/2017-02-02-im-retiring-from-trolling/index.md

 mast: "iranfakemissles.png"
 ---

-## This Some OG FakeNews, Right Here
+## This Some Serious OG FakeNews, Right Here

 So recently this image was used in the lede by The Drudge Report, which I 'capped with a little context: